AnnabellaM/test/content/authors/admin/_index.md

 ## About Me
 I am a third year Ph.D. student at The University of Texas at Dallas.
 My faculty supervisor is Dr. Shiyi Wei.

+My research interest lies in program analysis and fuzz testing, and their applications in software reliability and security.
+I focus on enhancing the reliability and usability of static analysis tools by automatically detecting bugs and diagnosing their root causes.
+I also work on improving the fuzz testing evaluation process by developing benchmarks that integrate program characteristics, aiming for a more comprehensive and accurate assessment of fuzzing tools.

+Please reach out to collaborate 😃